Deos, a Time & Space Partitioned, Multi-core Enabled, RTOS Verified to DO-178C/ED-12C DAL A

 Unique Hybrid Architecture

-Combines RMS, 653 and POSIX scheduling models & Application Programming Interfaces (API's) in a powerful & versatile certifiable system.
+Combines RMS, 653 and POSIX scheduling models & Application Programming Interfaces (API's) in a powerful & versatile system for software certification.

 The Deos 653 Hybrid Architecture allows the best of both worlds with the portability of the popular avionics standards, and the value added features of Deos, such as slack scheduling, it's modular architecture, application space device drivers and more.